 Fayetteville, N.C.
 (March 27, 2023) — Fayetteville State University (FSU) Chancellor Darrell T. Allison, J.D., will host the University’s inaugural Military Appreciation Luncheon on Monday, April 10, 2023, from noon to 2:00 p.m. in the Rudolph Jones Student Center Ballroom on the FSU campus.

-The university will welcome state and city officials, alumni, business, and military leaders from Fort Bragg, community partners, faculty, staff and students.
+The university will welcome state and city officials, alumni, business, and military leaders from Fort Liberty, community partners, faculty, staff and students.

 The event is free and open to the public.
 RSVP here by April 7.